Lolly Jar Circus is the social circus centre of South Australia

-Circus training is a lot of fun, but it has a serious side.
-There is an emerging body of research that shows its many benefits.
+Circus training is a lot of fun, but it has a serious side too.

 Circus promotes co-operation without being competitive.
-Group juggling will only work if participants respect and trust each other.
-A human pyramid will work best with strong and reliable people at the base and respectful people above.
+Group juggling only works if participants respect and trust each other.
+A human pyramid works best with strong and reliable people at the base and respectful ones above.

-In modern circus, often called ‘new circus’, there is no place for animals and the thought of ridiculing people for unusual appearance or disability is abhorrent.
-People are accepted and applauded for their efforts and achievements.
-Lolly Jar Circus strives to be a haven of acceptance and to model mindful behaviour and language.
-It has a very accepting and positive atmosphere.
+Modern circus is often called ‘new circus’ and there is no place for animals or personal humiliation.
+People are accepted and applauded for their achievements.
+Lolly Jar Circus is a haven of acceptance and models mindful behaviour and language in a very positive atmosphere.

-Dr Reg Bolton, the father of the new circus movement in Australia, researched the many ways in which circus can benefit young people.
-In his doctorate thesis, Why Circus Works: How the values and structure of circus make it a significant developmental experience for young people, he used the analogy of a hand to summarise the elements of circus:
+Dr Reg Bolton is the father of the new circus movement in Australia and his thesis, Why Circus Works: How the values and structure of circus make it a significant developmental experience for young people uses the analogy of a hand to summarise the elements of circus:

 - The index finger is self, individuality, identity and image

 - The middle finger is risk, adventure, courage and defiance